closerbymohan/mindmeld-js-sdk/README.md

 ### Sending and Receiving Custom Push Events
 In addition to the push events that indicate that API objects have changed, you can also create custom push events.
-In the example below, we show you how to subscribe to a custom push event on the user channel, and then publish a custom push event with a on that same channel.
+In the example below, we show you how to subscribe to a custom push event on the user channel, and then publish a custom push event on that same channel.
 We also do the same for the session channel.

 ```javascript